 Do your team’s skills match the level that’s expected of contributing developers?

 Once your team gets into the weeds of writing code, the community is a valuable troubleshooting resource.
 Consider how many users are on GitHub: 37 million.
 When they run into a problem, they’re bound to find someone that had a similar experience or at least someone that can help.

 If you decide to host your project in these communities, then you’re finally tapping into the most powerful part of a community-powered approach: crowdsourcing.
 Diversity makes code better.
 Different developers and contributors bring different experiences and perspectives.
 They provide a 360-view that a homogenous group simply can’t.

 The volume of people you can connect with through GitHub or Bitbucket is extensive.
 For one, you’re tapping into hundreds or thousands of developers to help advance with your project.
 But it’s also valuable for finding or attracting untapped developers.
-People in open source communities are naturally self-motivated.
+People in open-source communities are naturally self-motivated.
 You also have access to their portfolio of work.

-BlueCat & the open source community
+BlueCat and the open-source community